 This type of dictionary helps you to find information about a word you can picture, but do not know the word for it, or vice versa (the other way round).
 It will increase your vocabulary by adding more and more specialist terms you didn't even know existed before ;-) Visual dictionaries are a great resource!

-This list is by no means exhaustive, but I hope it provided you with a useful overview about what different kinds of dictionaries there are.
+This list is by no means exhaustive, but I hope it provided you with a useful overview of the different kinds of dictionaries.